pymssql/pymssql/docs/ref/_mssql.rst

                          default, *SQL Server* selects the database which is set as the default for the specific user

+    :param str appname: Set the application name to use for the connection

+    :param str port: the TCP port to use to connect to the server

+    :param str tds_version: TDS protocol version to ask for.
+Default value: '7.1'

     With every new connection, the following SQL statements are sent to the
     server: